christianalfoni/christianalfoni.com/articles/building-a-developer-blog.md

 export default Article;
 ```

+Using a JSON file to handle this does not scale very well, but it is good enough.
+It is not a publishing platform, it is just a blog :-)

 ## RSS Feed

 For people interested in your content it is nice to provide an RSS api.
 You can very easily build this api endpoint using the new **api routes**.
 All we have to do is create a file named `pages/api/rss.ts`, install the [feed](https://www.npmjs.com/package/feed) package and insert something like the following code: